kazikudratali-ship-it/adult-income-analysis-python/README.md

-# Adult Income Data Analysis Using Python pandas
+# Adult Income Data Analysis Using Python

 A case study exploring demographic and employment factors affecting income levels using Python and Pandas.